immerse-ucsb/immerse-ucsb.github.io/pre-training.md

 Preparation:

-* Read [“Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution” (Braga et al 2023)](https://drive.google.com/file/d/1tpgS-bI16bP0dddkdbilCmFL_4Oxezgc/view?usp=share_link).
+-   Read ["Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution" (Braga et al 2023)](https://drive.google.com/file/d/1tpgS-bI16bP0dddkdbilCmFL_4Oxezgc/view?usp=share_link).
 Before reading, look at Fig. 2 - it nicely organizes many of the ways GitHub can facilitate collaboration, ordered by technical difficulty.
 As you read, choose three or four of those skills/activities that interest you most, and prepare to discuss those during the synchronous session.

 Synchronous Activity:

-* Practice with GitHub and RStudio to create repositories
+-   Practice with GitHub and RStudio to create repositories
-* Working in pairs, practice techniques to safely collaborate on a script, then create and resolve a merge conflict
+-   Working in pairs, practice techniques to safely collaborate on a script, then create and resolve a merge conflict
-* Work with git in the Terminal/command line
+-   Work with git in the Terminal/command line
-* Discuss features of GitHub to effectively collaborate and communicate your science
+-   Discuss features of GitHub to effectively collaborate and communicate your science

 Asynchronous Activity:

-* TBD (build a personal website using R/RStudio and GitHub?)
+-   TBD (build a personal website using R/RStudio and GitHub?)

 ------------------------------------------------------------------------